kinseyost/immutable-redux/README.md

 This framework is only the beginning.
 There are hundreds of other resources out there.
 All you gotta do is look for them.
 You can start [here](https://github.com/reactjs).

+When I mentioned cross-platform, I have tested this project on Windows, Mac, and Linux(Chromebook running Ubuntu).
+Please let me know if you experience any issues in installation with any of these platforms, or if you're using any other platforms.